 If your measurement does not match what it should be, go back and confirm you don’t have “Fit to Page” enabled.
 Your pattern must be the correct size in order for you to successfully complete the tutorial.

 Once you have an accurate pattern piece, you can click on your browser’s back arrow to return to the tutorial to print any additional pattern pieces required and/or to simply start into the project instructions.
+On almost all the most recent projects, the pattern pieces are bundled into a single PDF to make the download easier.

 Some patterns will fit on a single 8½” x 11″ page.
 Other patterns must be assembled from several printed PDF pages.
 In the example below, there are two pattern pieces that need to be assembled into one finished pattern.
 The two images on the right show the pages as they come out of the printer.
 After confirming your pattern is the correct size, cut along the outer solid black line (the inner dashed line is the seam allowance line).
 Butt together the two pieces as shown on the left; do not overlap the pieces.
 Align the arrows and tape the pieces together.